memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 is still in review and not yet merged into the emulator.
 You can find the pull request [on Github](https://github.com/renode/renode-infrastructure/pull/15/files).

-Thankfully, building our own version of renode is relatively straightforward using [their instructions](https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html).
+Thankfully, building our own version of Renode is relatively straightforward using [their instructions](https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html).